Why Invest in Commercial Real Estate?

 On average, institutions generally have greater than 10% allocated to commercial real estate11 while individuals tend to have limited allocation to the asset class.

 Comparisons shown are for illustrative purposes only and do not represent specific investments or the performance of DPF.
 Past performance does not guarantee future results.
 DPF has the ability to utilize higher leverage than is allowed for the funds in the NCREIF ODCE Index, which could increase DPF’s volatility relative to the Index.
 Total returns presented assume reinvestment of distributions.
-Direct commercial real estate return: 7.94%; standard deviation: 6.51%.
-Equities return: 7.68%; standard deviation: 16.73%.
-Bonds return: 5.29%; standard deviation: 3.51%.
-Public REITs return: 9.67%; standard deviation: 20.44%.
-Sharpe Ratios — Direct commercial real estate: 0.88; Equities: 0.33; Bonds: 0.88; Public REITs: 0.37.
+Commercial real estate return: 7.64%; standard deviation: 6.49%.
+Equities return: 7.19%; standard deviation: 16.39%.
+Bonds return: 4.98%; standard deviation: 3.41%.
+Public REITs return: 9.11%; standard deviation: 20.33%.
+Sharpe Ratios — Commercial real estate: 0.87; Equities: 0.32; Bonds: 0.88; Public REITs: 0.35.
 The Sharpe ratio is calculated by subtracting the risk-free rate — such as that of the 3-Month Treasury Bill — from the rate of return for a portfolio and dividing the result by the standard deviation of the portfolio returns.

 2 The amount of distributions DPF may make is uncertain, is not guaranteed, may be modified at the program’s discretion, and is subject to board approval.
 DPF may pay distributions from sources other than cash flow from operations including, without limitation, the sale of assets, borrowings or offering proceeds (including the return of principal amounts invested).
-The use of these sources for distributions would decrease the amount of cash DPF has available for new investments, repayment of debt, share redemptions and other corporate purposes, and could potentially reduce your overall return and dilute the value of your investment in shares of DPF common stock.
-Because borrowed funds were used to pay distributions, the distribution rate may not be sustainable.
-For each year from 2012 through 2015 and for the quarters ended June 30, 2016, September 30, 2016, December 31, 2016, March 31, 2017 and June 30, 2017, distributions were funded solely from cash flow from operations.
-The distributions for the three months ended March 31, 2016 were funded 95.3% from cash flow from operations and 4.7% from other sources.
+The use of these sources for distributions would decrease the amount of cash DPF has available for new investments, repayment of debt, share redemptions and other corporate purposes, and could reduce your overall return and dilute the value of your investment in shares of DPF common stock.
+For each of the years ended 2012 through 2017, cash flows from operations exceeded total distributions.
+For the three months ended March 31, 2018, cash flows from operations and borrowings funded 70.6% and 29.4% of the total distribution, respectively.
+Cash flow from operations does not include a reduction to cash flow resulting from on-going capital expenditures as GAAP defines those cash outflows as part of investment activities.
+Nonetheless, capital expenditures are inherently a significant and material part of the on-going business of DPF.
+Furthermore, cash flow from operations, after deducting capital expenditures, may not be sufficient to fund 100% of DPF’s distribution.
+For example, cash flow from operations, after deducting capital expenditures, for each of the years ended December 31, 2017 and 2016, would not have been sufficient to fund DPF’s entire distribution amounts.
+Furthermore, due to two recent large lease expirations, DPF may incur higher capital expenditures over the next two years, continuing to make funding distributions through cash flows from operations, after deducting capital expenditures, unlikely over that period of time.

 4 Typically, if the overall returns of an asset class exceed inflation, the asset class is considered an inflation hedge.
 Commercial real estate net operating income (NOI) has historically provided overall returns that have exceeded inflation.
 There is no guarantee, however, that DPF can generate the overall returns needed to out pace inflation.